InternetHealthReport/iyp-tutorial/content/start/querying-iyp.md

 {% include gallery-figure.html img="images/start/cypher-ascii.png" alt="Cypher’s ASCII representation of graphs." caption="Cypher’s ASCII representation of graphs." width="75%" %}

 The simplest pattern we can look for is a node.
-The below query finds the AS node with ASN 2497 (try it in the IYP console\!):
+The below query finds the AS node with ASN 2497 (try it in the IYP console!):

 ```cypher
 MATCH (iij:AS)